 Set field two to TRUE only when the cookie must match subdomains, and set field four to FALSE only when the target request is plain HTTP rather than HTTPS.

-Loose permissions on a cookie jar expose reusable session data to other local users and automation jobs.
+Cookie jars are plain text, so loose permissions expose reusable session data to other local users or automation jobs.

 {